quanghuy0497/quanghuy0497.github.io/page/about.md

 ## Research interests

 My research interests are including *Few-shot learning*, *Domain adaptation*, and *Bayesian optimization* for general ***Computer Vision*** problems.
 My research goal is to develop computer vision models that can be generalized/optimized with minimal training data or human supervision and effectively shifted into other domains out-of-distribution.
-I am also interested exploring the connection between optimization and computer vision tasks.
+I am also interested exploring the connection between optimization and computer vision toward lifelong and open-world AI learning.

 &thinsp;